-All homes should be inspected not just the homes that are over 20 years old.
+All homes should be inspected, not just the homes that are over 20 years old.
 In the newer homes, the problems exist from poor installation technique and incorrect materials used.
-Other reasons to have Sewer Inspections are due to roots crawl into tiny openings and expand in the sewer line, latching on to other debris, such as grease or eggshell waste. this typicaly causes backups.
+Other reasons to have Sewer Inspections are due to roots crawl into tiny openings and expand in the sewer line, latching on to other debris, such as grease or eggshell waste.
+This typically causes backups.
 Chemicals can sometimes kill the tree roots, but the pipe itself might be damaged and require excavation to fix the problem.
 Homes that were constructed prior to city sewers being installed often relied on cesspools.
 Sometimes these cesspools were left intact and connected to the sewer line after cities installed public septic systems.
 You won't know unless you have the sewer inspected.
-Many homes made from 1950's have sewer lines made from tar paper. these are referred to Orangeburg pipes, and they disintegrate and collapse over time.
-The sewer line definately needs to be replaced if a home has Orangeburg Pipes, and a sewer scope inspection is the only way to find out if the home is more than 60 years old.
+Many homes made from the 1950's have sewer lines made from tar paper.
+These are referred to as Orangeburg pipes, and they disintegrate and collapse over time.
+The sewer line definitely needs to be replaced if a home has Orangeburg Pipes, and a sewer scope inspection is the only way to find out if the home is more than 60 years old.

 Roots: Tree roots are the biggest offender for blocking sewer lines.
-That's because sewer lines are the perfect environment for tree roots, which lovde the constant source of water in pipes and the nutrients sewage provides.
-Tree roots have immense invasive power and will find the smallest crack, or create a crack, in a line to force their way through.
+That's because sewer lines are the perfect environment for tree roots, which love the constant source of water in pipes and the nutrients sewage provides.
+Tree roots have immense invasive power and will find the smallest crack or create a crack in a line to force their way through.
 Tree roots grow quickly, and can soon block a line.
 Root problems are easy to spot during video inspections.

-Ground Shifting: Even the best laid sewer lines can go out of slope or detach ver time.
-Ground settling happens for many reasons: Groundwater table changes, nearby excavations or even siesmic events.
+Ground Shifting: Even the best-laid sewer lines can go out of slope or detach ver time.
+Ground settling happens for many reasons: Groundwater table changes, nearby excavations or even seismic events.
 Pipes blocked by ground shifting usually require expensive digs and repairs.
 A sewer line inspection will reveal shifting ground conditions.

 Inferior Pipe Materials: Many older homes were sewer-connected by clay or concrete tiles.
 These are segmented lengths of brittle pipe material that crack over time from root invasion or changing ground conditions.
 Newer homes now use durable, plastic sewer pipes.
 A video inspection will quickly identify inferior pipe materials and raise a red flag for future problems.

 Poor Installation: Like any project humans do, sewer line installation is subject to bad construction techniques.the most common installation problems are improper joints with severe angles and poorly fitted connections.
 Camera inspections are guaranteed to spot poor workmanship and give a warning for looking problems.
-Man new home builders will use an old sewer hookup that was there insead of running an entire new line
+Man new home builders will use an old sewer hookup that was there instead of running an entirely new line.